 Secondly, start local.
 Try to send your film and a copy of your Student-Athlete Resume to the schools in your area.
 At each school, try to make contact with the coach who is responsible for scouting your school.
 Send them your film via email.
 Don’t start off by calling teams in the Top 25, start by calling every school within 100 – 400 miles.
 Get the direct contact info (office # and email address) for each coach who recruits your town at each school you contact.
 Follow-up a week after you’ve sent it!

 Lastly, ask your coach for advice.
 Often, a high school coach can get a return phone call from college coaches quicker than a prospect.
 Ask your coach their opinion on what schools may be a fit for you.
 Ask them if they would be able to make a call for you.
-Get your film together and your Student-Athlete Resume, and see if your prep coach has any leads.
+Get your video together and your Student-Athlete Resume, and see if your prep coach has any leads.

 Don’t worry, everybody develops physically and athletically at different rates.
 You will be a different player as a 16 or 17-year old than you are as a 14 or 15-year old.
 You have four years to grow and improve—to get bigger, more skilled, stronger and faster.
 Sure, if you can see significant minutes or start on varsity as a sophomore or freshman, that may help you with the recruiting process but if you don’t, that can’t prevent you from eventually earning scholarship offers.